sp-soul/sp-soul.github.io/_posts/2020-12-29-reflecting-on-five-years-at-octopus-energy.md

 What I love so much about these is that they’re just as accurate today - a good chunk of them are covered in the mission statement we often share:

-> We use technology to bring lower and more transparent pricing, better service and more sustainable energy to customers
+> We use technology to bring lower and more transparent pricing, better service and more sustainable energy to customers.

 They also weren’t promises that started small and then needed to scale up accordingly - we were genuinely always thinking on a global scale, because the problems we’re aiming to tackle are on the same scale.
 And there had to eight of them, naturally.

 ## The price cap
 Number 5 on the list of promises was “We hate bait & switch”.
-This is the practice of suppliers enticing customers in with a cheap deal (often through price comparison sites), and then rolling customers on to their standard tariff when their deal ended - usually costing those customers hundreds more a year.
+This is the practice of suppliers enticing customers in with a cheap deal (often through price comparison sites), and then rolling them on to their standard tariff when their deal ends - usually costing them hundreds of pounds more a year.

 It’s never how we wanted to act as a business.
 We often use the tagline of “good value for the long-term and not the fixed term”, and it’s a mentality that we think everyone who sells energy should have - we may not always be the very cheapest, but we’re transparent and, most importantly, consistent.